Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 4. April: Wild Garlic and Cheese Scones

 One of the joys of springtime is foraging for fiddleheads, chives, and wild garlic ramps.
-Janice's passion is focussing on home cooking using fresh, seasonal ingredients.
+Janice's passion is focusing on home cooking using fresh, seasonal ingredients.
 She follows the British seasons to cook with whatever Mother Nature is offering.
 In her blog, she shares lovely photographs and recipes from her kitchen.
 These wild garlic scones would go perfectly with a bowl of soup, don't you think?

 5. May: Spinach Feta Scones